ABOUT THE PROGRAM

-- Uneven number of players for a draw!
+Uneven number of players for a draw!

-After the single player team is determined (if necessary by random draw), this player has the option of remaining a single player team throughout the event, or taking as a partner the first available player willing to pay the required entry fee and compete.
+> After the single player team is determined, this player has the option of remaining a single player team throughout the event, or taking as a partner the first available player willing to pay the required entry fee and compete.
 This decision must be made before the event begins and if the choice is to remain a one-player team, an additional entry fee is required by the "single-team player" in order to qualify for a full pay-out (in the event that the single team places in the money).
 Otherwise, the player is entitled to only half-payment when earning a spot on the pay-out breakdown.
 In other words, a "single player team" must pay the same entry required of a "two-player team" in order to qualify for the full portion of the cash payout-- if/when applicable.

-In the case when a "single player team" finishes in the money and only qualifies to receive half the pay-out, the other half is submitted back to the tournament as added money to the total payout, and the distribution breakdown is then recalculated accordingly.
+> In the case when a "single player team" finishes in the money and only qualifies to receive half the pay-out, the other half is submitted back to the tournament as added money to the total payout, and the distribution breakdown is then recalculated accordingly.